IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/triggers.md

     ok: triggered /_/locationUpdate with id
     ```

-    the trigger was "fired", but that is all we see for now.
+    The trigger was fired, but that is all we see for now.

 3. Triggers also support default parameters.
 Firing this trigger without any parameters will pass in the default values.